CritchCode/Workvivo-UI-Cleaner/README.md

 That's it!

- * INSTRUCTIONS:
+INSTRUCTIONS:
- * - When watching a video on Workvivo
+ - When watching a livestream or recorded video on Workvivo
- * - Right click anywhere on the browser page, and choose 'Inspect'
+ - Right click anywhere on the browser page, and choose 'Inspect'
- * - Select the tab called 'Console'
+ - Select the tab called 'Console'
- * - Paste all of this script into the console and press 'Enter'.
+ - Paste all of this script into the console and press 'Enter'.
 You can now close the browser developer tools pane.
- * - You'll see three green buttons at the bottom of the screen to show/hide the description, chat and emojis
+ - You'll see three green buttons at the bottom of the screen to show/hide the description, chat and emojis

  Any issues contact me Daniel Aldous-Critchley via the issues tab above.
 If you're a colleague at my company, feel free to reach out in Teams.